What is trade show models? A trade show model is hired for your trade show in order

 A truth of the human psyche is that people respond positively to an outgoing person and will listen to and even change their point of view or preconceived notions if approached correctly.

-As a trade show model, you need to make a conscience decision to be outgoing, the rest flows naturally.
+As a trade show model, you need to make a deliberate decision to be outgoing, the rest flows naturally.
 Once you hit your stride, you will find that conversations flow freely and booth visitors open up more quickly to you.
 You will encourage the visitor to open up, expressing their interest in the company you are representing.
 This is the first step in turning booth visitors into leads, leads that later may become new customers, instead of just trade show attendees.

 Once you have formed a rapport, it is simple to get a person to take action.